caltechlibrary/newt/presentation3.md

 # Insights from prototypes 1, 2 & 3

 - "Off the shelf" is simpler
-- A Validition service in TypeScript lets us leverage the same generated code in the browser
+- A validition service in TypeScript lets us leverage the same generated code in the browser
-- A conversational UI looks promising (needs allot of refinement)
+- An interactive UI for managing YAML is helpful

 # Insights from prototypes 1 & 2